Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Numerical Results

 \section{Numerical Results}

-We present numerical simulations of Snapshot-QAOA on a specific test case of a frustrated lattice defined by the Hamiltonian $H^\star$ in Section \ref{section:simulation_methods}.
+We present numerical simulations of Snapshot-QAOA on a specific test case of a frustrated quantum Hamiltonian $H^\star$, details described in Sec.~\ref{section:simulation_methods_frustrated_Hamiltonian_test_case}.
 All numerical simulations are performed using an adapted version of the Julia programming language \cite{bezanson2017julia} based QAOA simulator \texttt{JuliQAOA} \cite{JuliQAOA}.
+All numerical computations were performed using parallelization and HPC (High Performance Computing) resources.
 All numerical experiments use statevector simulations; no shot noise is present.
-All eigenstates of $16$-qubit Hamiltonians are computed through LAPACK based exact diagonalization routines in Python programming language \cite{lapackcite}.
-This method gives us exact ground state energy $\mathcal{E}_H$ for benchmarking purposes.
-We also obtain the information about energy gap to the excited states.
-Some results will consider Snapshot-QAOA with further optimization of the $\vec{\gamma}$ and $\vec{\beta}$ parameters; in such cases further optimization is done via a local search using the gradient-based Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimizer \cite{fletcher2000practical} with $\vec{\gamma}$ and $\vec{\beta}$ initialized according to Equation \ref{eqn:partialAnnealParams}.
+All eigenstates of the $16$-qubit Hamiltonians are computed through LAPACK exact diagonalization routines in the Python 3 library Numpy \cite{lapackcite, harris2020array}.
+This method gives us the exact ground state energy for each Hamiltonian defined by $J_2, B_x$ which we notate as $\mathcal{E}_0(H^\star(J_2,B_x))$.

-As an initial clear finding, Figure~\ref{fig:energy_vs_p_convergence_0_p_gridsearch_T} shows that Snapshot-QAOA converges to the ground-state energy of quantum Hamiltonians.
-The following plots in this section examine various additional properties of Snapshot-QAOA.